EnisAksu/EnisScanner/README.md

 ## Important Note for First Time Use

-EnisScanner might be flagged by Windows Defender as this is a new program.
+SCOUT might be flagged by Windows Defender as this is a new program.
 If you see a "Windows protected your PC" message, click "More info" and then "Run anyway".
 This is a standard security measure for new applications downloaded from the internet.
 The executable is clean and safe to run.

 ## Disclaimer